gustovshikov/obsidian/INE_EJPTv2/Assessment_Methodologies/Footprinting_Scanning.md

 	2. [TCP Three way handshake](#TCP_Three_way_handshake)

 # #Overview
-After gaining initial access and information you need to gather more in depth information.
+After gaining initial access and [Information Gathering](Information_Gathering) you need to gather more in depth information.
 This involved building a network map and versions of services that are running on devices as well as operating systems.
-This is valuable to know as the next step will build upon this information to discover vulnerabilities to exploit.
+This is valuable to know as the next step [(Enumeration)](Enumeration) will build upon this information to discover vulnerabilities to exploit.
 - network mapping
 - host discovery
 - port scanning